The Most Affordable Ski Resorts in Utah

 Brighton Resort

-At the top of Big Cottonwood Canyon, Brighton Resort is one of the big four ski resorts, considered one of Utah’s best ski resorts, and nestled in the Wasatch Mountains right above Salt Lake Valley.
-And unlike its neighbors, Brighton has decent prices when you book 7-hour lift tickets online.
-Brighton Resort is one of the few resorts in Utah that offers night skiing, so instead of selling half-day tickets, they provide the option for a 7-hour ticket, valid during ANY 7 hours of operation (including evenings).
-The clock starts ticking when you first scan a ticket, and it can cost as low as $104 when you buy online ahead of time.
+At the top of Big Cottonwood Canyon, Brighton Resort is one of the big four ski resorts, nestled in the Wasatch Mountains right above Salt Lake Valley.
+Unlike many of its neighbors, Brighton has decent prices when you book 7-hour lift tickets online.
+It’s one of the few resorts in Utah that offers night skiing, so instead of selling half-day tickets, they provide the option for a 7-hour ticket, valid during any 7 hours of operation (including evenings).
+The clock starts ticking when you first scan a ticket.
+You’ll find mid-week tickets for less than $100 when you purchase your ticket online far enough in advance.

 Or, stick to night skiing and ride some of the best runs in Utah under the lights at discounted prices.
-Brighton also allows skiers to purchase ticket bundles if they know they’ll spend their time there for two or three days consecutively.
-Kids 10 and under can ski and ride free with a pass-holding/paying adult.
+Brighton also sells ticket bundles to use two or three days consecutively.
+Kids 10 and under can ski and ride free with a pass-holding or paying adult.

 »View Brighton Lodging Options